Robustly Constrained Dynamic Games for Uncertain Nonlinear Dynamics: Experiments

 \subsection{Scaling Experiment}

-Next, we demonstrate that our method can efficiently generate robustly constraint-satisfying trajectories even for multi-agent games with large numbers of agents.
-Concretely, across $N = 4, 8, 16$ and $24$, we used our algorithm to compute robust motion plans for $N$ ground agents (with 4D unicycle dynamics), each with radius 0.06m, who aim to navigate in a confined space while robustly satisfying pre-specified constraints despite dynamics noise (See Fig. \ref{fig:scaling} for the $N = 8$ setting).
+Next, we demonstrate that our method efficiently generates robustly constraint-satisfying trajectories even for multi-agent games with large numbers of agents.
+Concretely, for $N = 4, 8, 16$ and $24$, we computed robust motion plans for $N$ 4D-unicycle agents, each with radius 0.05m, who aim to navigate while robustly satisfying pre-specified constraints despite dynamics noise (See Fig. \ref{fig:scaling} for the $N = 8$ setting).
 Each agent must also satisfy collision-avoidance constraints with respect to all other agents.
 We set $\alpha = 0.1$ for the $N = 4, 8$ settings and $\alpha = 0.5$ for the $N = 16, 24$ settings.
 We also set $Q = 2I_4$, $R = O$, and $Q_f = \diag\{10, 10, 0, 10\}$.
 Our Alg. \ref{Alg: IBR} runtimes for the $N = 4, 8, 16, 24$ settings are respectively given by 68.3s, 153.4s, 462.9s and 891.1s, with standard deviations 0.7s, 0.3s, 4.2s and 5.9s.
 We generated 10 trajectory rollouts per agent for each of the $N = 4, 8, 16, 24$ settings, all of which robustly satisfied all constraints.